coder3101/boost-test/README.md

 This repository contains the programming competency test code for `boost.uBLAS` Linear Algebra Proposal of **Google Summer Of Code 2019**.
 It uses `boost.YAP` to achieve smart expression templates.

+**YOU MUST HAVE BOOST INSTALLED TO COMPILE  THIS PROJECT USING CMAKE*

 #### Beware other my friends (Students)

 > *Do not try to copy this code to apply into `boost.uBLAS` this summer 2019 at Google Summer of Code.
 All the code in this repository is already submitted by me.
 Although You are free to take some idea from this repository*